 The educational reforms have brought much change to our staff's duties.
 Our teachers have always been encouraged to participate actively in seminars, workshops, short-term courses and other learning programmes.
-The activities are useful and good for teachers.

-In 2020-2021, the school held three professional development days for teaching staff.
+In 2021-2022, the school held three professional development days for teaching staff.